Hermann Staudinger: Private life

 He married in 1906 to Dora Förster and they remained together until their divorce in 1926.
 They had four children including Eva Lezzi (1907-1993) and Klar (Klara) Kaufmann who were active in resisting the rise of fascism.
 Dora married again and became a leading peace activist.

+In 1927, he married the Latvian botanist, Magda Voita (also shown as; Magda Woit), who was a collaborator with him until his death and whose contributions he acknowledged in his Nobel Prize acceptance.

+In 1935 Staudinger became a Patron Member of the SS.

 Legacy

 Staudinger's groundbreaking elucidation of the nature of the high-molecular weight compounds he termed Makromoleküle paved the way for the birth of the field of polymer chemistry.
 Staudinger himself saw the potential for this science long before it was fully realized.
 "It is not improbable," Staudinger commented in 1936, "that sooner or later a way will be discovered to prepare artificial fibers from synthetic high-molecular products, because the strength and elasticity of natural fibers depend exclusively on their macro-molecular structure – i.e., on their long thread-shaped molecules."
 Staudinger founded the first polymer chemistry journal in 1940, and in 1953 received the Nobel Prize in Chemistry for "his discoveries in the field of macromolecular chemistry."
-In 1999, the American Chemical Society and Gesellschaft Deutscher Chemiker designated Staudinger's work as an International Historic Chemical Landmark.
+In 1999, the American Chemical Society and the German Chemical Society designated Staudinger's work as an International Historic Chemical Landmark.
 His pioneering research has afforded the world myriad plastics, textiles, and other polymeric materials which make consumer products more affordable, attractive and enjoyable, while helping engineers develop lighter and more durable structures.
+The German Chemical Society started the Hermann Staudinger Prize in 1971 to recognize fundamental contributions in polymer science.